SAP-samples/btp-msteams-extend-workflow/tutorial/Step5-Deploy-Extension-Application/README.md

     ![plot](./images/SAPBTPCockpit.png)

-6. Microsoft Teams manifest upload.
+6. Upload manifest file in Microsoft Teams.

     In this step, you will upload the manifest definition of the extension application to Microsoft Teams.